 B. Is there evidence that members of the team, together or individually don’t have a clear understanding of the purpose and value of their work?

 - Do each and all members approach their work with similar energy, effort, commitment, and passion?

 E. Does the team members approach the work with similar values relative to quality, effort, and pride?

 2. Prescribe – once you know what/where/who needs “fixed” develop a communication and training plan to build on the team strengths while working to correct the deficiencies.
-This is very purposeful work with part of the result being an understanding of processes that need “fixed” or aligned and who needs trained or, sometimes, redirected to another opportunity.
+This step is very purposeful work with part of the result being an understanding of processes that need “fixed” or aligned and who needs to be trained or, sometimes, redirected to another opportunity.

 3. Correct – meet with the team collectively and individually to communicate why there is a need for team realignment, where the misalignment is, how the team will work to get aligned.
 This work includes sharing what this work looks like, who will do this work, what the end looks like, how will success be measured, tracked and reported, how the team and individuals will be held accountable and how the team, work product, organization, customer and individual benefit from attaining this alignment.

 An aligned team performs expertly and creates significant pride in themselves, their work product and the organization.
-This is important leadership work…
+Team alignment is a vital leadership work.